 What happens if I have a concern after my treatment?

 Before any procedure, you should have a clear answer to this question.
 How do you contact the clinic?
 What is the process if swelling is more than expected?
 What happens in the event of a more serious complication?
 A responsible practice has clear, direct answers.
-Our articles on anti wrinkle aftercare and dermal filler aftercare give you a sense of what responsible post treatment guidance looks like.
+Our articles on wrinkle aftercare and facial volume treatment aftercare give you a sense of what responsible post treatment guidance looks like.

 What are the risks of this specific treatment?